-The greater bamboo lemur (Prolemur simus) is one of Madagascar’s most endangered lemurs.
-In 2009 the AFSGH, also known as Helpsimus, was established to try to safeguard the 1,000 specimens remaining in a few fragments of the rainforest in the east of the island.
+The Greater Bamboo Lemur (Prolemur simus) is one of Madagascar’s most endangered lemurs.
+In 2009 the AFSGH*, also known as Helpsimus, was established to try to safeguard a population remaining in a few fragments of the rainforest in the east of the island.

-The organisation’s aim is twofold: to raise funds for greater bamboo lemur conservation in Madagascar and to increase public awareness of this lemur that is rarely seen in European zoos (the breeding program involves only about 30 individuals) and that has a highly specialised diet composed almost exclusively of bamboos, which it eats in their entirety (leaves, stalks, shoots…)
+The organisation’s aim is twofold: to raise funds for Greater Bamboo Lemur conservation in Madagascar and to increase public awareness of this lemur that is rarely seen in European zoos and that has a highly specialized diet composed almost exclusively of bamboos, which it eats in their entirety (leaves, stalks, shoots).

 Since 2012, the Zoo de La Palmyre has been supporting Helpsimus by financing its “Bamboo Lemur” program whose activities are focused near Ranomafana National Park located in the province of Fianarantsoa, southeast of Madagascar.

-Helpsimus works with fifteen villages around which lives about ¼ of the wild population of greater bamboo lemurs (250 animals), in an environment severely damaged by slash-and-burn agriculture and not protected since it is located outside the national park protection area.
+Helpsimus works with fifteen villages around which lives about 1/3 of the wild population of Greater Bamboo Lemurs (450 animals), in an environment severely damaged by slash-and-burn agriculture and not protected since it is located outside the national park protection area.

 Helpsimus’ activities are organized around three main axes: